Just another really good guacamole recipe > Sweet and Smoky Mango Guacamole

-- 2 Tablespoon sour cream (light is fine)
+- 2 tablespoons sour cream (light is fine)

 - 1 teaspoon chopped chipotle chile in adobo sauce, seeds removed (from a can)

-- 1/2 teaspooon chipotle sauce (*see tips below)
+- ½ teaspoon chipotle sauce (*see tips below)

 - salt and pepper, to taste

-- In a medium bowl, mash avocado roughly with a fork (leave some chunks).
-Squeeze the juice from 1/4 of a lime on top.
-Add sour cream, chipotles & sauce.
+- In a medium bowl, mash the avocado roughly with a fork (leave some chunks).
+Squeeze the juice from ¼ of a lime on top.
+Add the sour cream, chipotles and sauce.
 Stir gently until combined.

 - Add salt and pepper to taste.
-Drizzle guacamole with juice of 1/4 of a lime.
-Sprinkle with remaining crumbled bacon and mango.
+Drizzle the guacamole with the juice of ¼ of a lime.
+Sprinkle with the remaining crumbled bacon and mango.